ssdbhub/ssdbhub.github.io/ReadmeHeroku.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJoZWxsbyI6InRlc3QifQ..
 ```

-After installing SSDBHub the application should be configured to fully integrate with the add-on.
+After installing `ssdb` the application should be configured to fully integrate with the add-on.
 Please note that SSDB_URL is only the combination of SSDB_HOST and SSDB_PORT.
 Some clients will require both of them separate, others will use full url as a connection string.